Last updated: June 13, 2026 · By QuickResumeAI Editorial Team

 Common ATS Keywords for a Resume for Internship Applications

-Internship ATS platforms (Workday, Greenhouse, iCIMS, Handshake-integrated systems) weight academic signal and technical-tool keywords above paid work history, since most applicants have limited or no professional experience.
-The terms below appear in the majority of tech, finance, engineering, and consulting internship postings.
+Internship ATS platforms (Workday, Greenhouse, iCIMS) weight academic signal and technical-tool keywords above paid work history, since most applicants have limited or no professional experience.
+The terms below appear in the majority of tech, finance, marketing, engineering, and consulting internship postings.
 If your resume for internship is missing four or more of these, your application is likely getting filtered out before a campus recruiter ever reads it.

 - Relevant coursework (specific course names)